-Like all of us, students at The Howard School have great strengths and weaknesses.
+Like all of us, students at The Howard School have great strengths and challenges.
 Often students who come to The Howard School have been frustrated learners elsewhere.
 Their difficulties have prevented them from realizing their full potential, often at the cost of their self-esteem and joy of learning.
 They are able and creative, but need a more specialized approach to learning than most schools can support.

 Our students possess average to above-average intelligence yet often struggle in school in various ways.
 Their profiles may include diagnostic labels such as a receptive/expressive language disorder, dyslexia, disorder of written expression, math disability, processing disorder, or some combination of these.
 Additionally, they may have an ADHD diagnosis or challenges with Executive Functioning.